 The Chicago marketplace produces an abundance of jobs for undergraduate students each year.
 We help our students learn and work in one of the top real estate markets in the country.

-The Chicago School of Real Estate at Roosevelt University is located in the heart of Chicago, competitively positioning our students for prime mentorship, internship, professional development, and employment opportunities.
+The Marshall Bennett Institute of Real Estate at Roosevelt University is located in the heart of Chicago, competitively positioning our students for prime mentorship, internship, professional development, and employment opportunities.

 Students can apply for numerous scholarship grants supported by the Institute that can significantly offset the cost of tuition for the real estate degree program.